gofractally/psibase/doc/psidk/src/format/schema.md

 In C++, each type comes from the variant's type parameters.
 The names come from (TODO: variant name reflection support).

-In Rust, the type varies depending on the Rust definition:
+In Rust, both the names and the types come from the Rust definition:

 ```rust
 #[derive(libpsibase::Schema)]